 effectively communicate as a Radiographer

-exhibit professional behaviors and who understand the importance of professional development
+exhibit professional behaviors and who understand the importance of professional development and growth

 will perform as entry level radiographers to meet the needs of the health care community